 Also, a hacker who has gained access to one site on a shared machine can most likely gain access to all the sites on that machine.
 Look for at least a virtual hosting. – you should get a decent one for $20-$30.

-Always update to the latest theme versions and WordPress version.
+Always update to the latest theme version and WordPress version.
 We release constant updates with new features but also with code improvements that may speed up your website.

 In our opinion, the limit for a decent speed on one dedicated is less than 7k.
 Solutions for 7k+ would require some custom development or limiting the map number of pins to show at one time.